 Zone Therapy has been found to be a “signal”, or electro-magnetic system, rather than a reflex system and treats the body holistically rather than symptomatically.
-By squeezing, pressing, rubbing and manipulating the surface and deep tissue fascia of the foot in specific areas, the trapped energy is released and the meridians flow freely again.
+By squeezing, pressing, rubbing and manipulating the surface and deep tissue fascia of the foot in specific areas, the trapped energy is released and the energy pathways flow freely again.
 Painless, unobstructed flowing energy represents a healthy body.

-It is extremely important that your Foot Zone Therapy treatment be administered by a Certified Zone Therapist.
+It is extremely important that your Foot Zone Therapy treatment be administered by a Certified Foot Zone Practitioner.
 Much more occurs during a session than meets the eye, and practitioner experience is essential to achieving the full physical, mental and emotional benefit.
 A session typically lasts for 60-90 minutes.
 Multiple and consistent sessions over a two month period are recommended to detoxify and establish the body’s restorative process.
 After this period, you and your therapist will determine a schedule based on your individual needs and condition.
-You will find that your body will tell you when it’s time for a Zone.
+You will find that your body will tell you when it’s time for a Foot Zone.